-The Inhalation Exposure Resource (IER) offers access to inhalation toxicology expertise and a shared facility currently dedicated to rodent Inhalation exposure studies.
+The inhalation exposure resource (IER) offers access to inhalation toxicology expertise and a shared facility currently dedicated to rodent inhalation exposure studies.

 Inhalation is the major route of entry for airborne chemicals and toxicants.
 Exposure through inhalation is thus an essential experimental component for studies on the health impacts of airborne toxicants.
 An inhalation exposure facility is equipped to generate environmentally relevant test articles, enable exposures at desired levels, and ensure scientific rigor through various quality control procedures.